briansimiyuj/doctor-appointment-app/README.md

         1. Loop through the `notes` state from Patient Details Context and create a NoteItem component for each note
         2. NoteItem component will display the title, content, doctor name and date of the note
+          a.
+Create NoteItemAction component to display the action buttons for each note
+            i.
+Add a button to edit the note ii.
+Add a button to delete the note iii.
+Add a button to view the note in a modal

           b.
 Display the truncated content of the note if it is longer than 120 characters